-Process - Upon receipt of your application, the Office of Doctoral Studies will contact you to arrange for your QA and give you detailed instructions.
+Process - Upon receipt of your application, we will contact you to arrange for your QA and give you detailed instructions.
 Please make sure your application lists a phone number and e-mail address where you can easily be reached, and check your messages often.